shanewilson/jailbreak-react-scripts/README.md

 ```

-Running `start` or `build` should now indicate that you are using a modified webpack config:
+Running `start` or `build` should now show that you are using a modified webpack config:

 ```
 ❯ yarn build